 Store image, video, audio and unstructured data on Cloud Storage.

 Use Vertex AI Data Labeling for unstructured data.

 Use Vertex AI Feature Store with structured data.

 Avoid storing data in block storage.

-Train a model within Notebooks for small datasets.
+Train a model within a notebook instance for small datasets.

 Maximize your model's predictive accuracy with hyperparameter tuning.

-Use Notebooks to evaluate and understand your models.
+Use a notebook instance to understand your models.